hanu14/HNLee/index.md

 # Introduce

 Hello!
-I'm an M.S. student at Chung-Ang University, specializing in Image/Video Engineering under the mentorship [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).
+I'm an PH.D. student at Chung-Ang University, specializing in Image/Video Engineering under the mentorship [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).

 I hold a keen interest in the field of Multimodal, particularly in the domains of: